interlay/interlay.github.io/docs/vault/guide.md

 #### If vault is not yet registered

 If you have not registered the vault yet, you can atomically register with collateral and do the self-issue.

-To achieve this, first start your vault client without the `--auto-register` CLI argument.
+1. First start your vault client without the `--auto-register` CLI argument.
 When the client starts up, it will register your public bitcoin key, which is a prerequisite to vault registration.

-Next, you use the polkadot.js app to do a batch of `registerVault` and `requestIssue`.
-The amount of collateral required to request a given number of IBTC/KBTC can be calculated as `BTC * secure_collateral_threshold * exchange_rate`.
+2. Next, you use the polkadot.js app to do a batch of `registerVault` and `requestIssue`.
+Go to "Extrinsics", select `utility` > `batchAll` in the dropdowns.
+You can then add multiple calls that will be executed all at once (see screenshot below).

+?> The amount of collateral required to request a given number of IBTC/KBTC can be calculated as `BTC * secure_collateral_threshold * exchange_rate`.
 The secure collateral threshold for DOT/KSM at the time of writing is 2.6.
-The exchange rate can be found on the dashboard page on the Interlay/Kintsugi app.
+The exchange rate can be found on the dashboard page of the Interlay/Kintsugi app.
 The collateral uses 10 digits for DOT (1 DOT  = 10000000000) and 12 digits for KSM (1 KSM = 1000000000000).
 If using other currencies, adapt accordingly.
-An example is shown below.

 ![Screenshot: atomic registration and self-issue](../_assets/img/guide/atomic-register-issue.png)

 #### If vault is registered

 If you have already registered a vault, you can atomically add additional collateral and do the self-issue.

+1. Use the polkadot.js app to do a batch of `depositCollateral` and `requestIssue`.
+Go to "Extrinsics", select `utility` > `batchAll` in the dropdowns.
+You can then add multiple calls that will be executed all at once (see screenshot below).

-To achieve this, use the polkadot.js app to do a batch of `depositCollateral` and `requestIssue`.
-The amount of collateral required to request a given number of IBTC/KBTC can be calculated as `BTC * secure_collateral_threshold * exchange_rate`.
+?> The amount of collateral required to request a given number of IBTC/KBTC can be calculated as `BTC * secure_collateral_threshold * exchange_rate`.
 The secure collateral threshold for DOT/KSM at the time of writing is 2.6.
 The exchange rate can be found on the dashboard page on the Interlay/Kintsugi app.
 The collateral uses 10 digits for DOT (1 DOT  = 10000000000) and 12 digits for KSM (1 KSM = 1000000000000).
 If using other currencies, adapt accordingly.
-An example is shown below.

 ![Screenshot: atomic deposit and self-issue](../_assets/img/guide/atomic-deposit-issue.png)